-The functions whose name contains with_data allow for the same binding of an external function to a Sollya object as the corresponding functions (without with_data in their name), but additionnally permit an opaque data pointer data to be registered together with the function pointer f.
-The data pointer data will be represented to the function f on each call, in an additional (last) argument of type void that the function f is supposed to take.
+The functions whose name contains \with\data allow for the same binding of an external function to a Sollya object as the corresponding functions (without \with\data in their name), but additionally permit an opaque data pointer data to be registered together with the function pointer f.
+The data pointer data will be represented to the function f on each call, in an additional (last) argument of type void \ that the function f is supposed to take.